SEO: Local Search 101 for Local Businesses

 Prominence

 This is the online reputation for your business.
 How well is your business known in the community?
 I’m sure you are sitting here thinking we are very well-known in our community.
 That is amazing and should be celebrated.
 However, is that same community cheering for you online?
 If they aren’t, start asking them to leave an online review.
-Other factors to your online prominence are directory listings and online reviews from your customers.
+Other factors to your online prominence are directory listings and online customer reviews.
 According to Google, both businesses’ overall star ratings, review quantity, and review quality are used as metrics.
 It’s not only important to have many reviews, but you want a consistent drip of reviews that are mixed with ratings.

 SEO Myths